JohannaSkinnari/Household/README.md

 **G**: 20 (50%). <br>
 **VG**: 32 (80%).<br>

-our total is _33_ requirements and 2 additionals that are up to productowner
+our total is _33_ requirements and 2 additionals that are up to productowner to decide on.

 <details>
     <summary>G requirements</summary>